jromeyro/ansnet/README.md

      - anyos
         - freeform_builds

-For enhanced user experience a web browser interface is part of the system
+For enhanced user experience a web browser interface is part of the system.

+The root of all the roles listed was the "Freeform" role, du to it ability to push to any device as long as it is supprted by Netmiko or NAPALM.